urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/4-lifecycle.md

 In `state-0` we've defined the structure of our state, which is just a `@ud`.
-We've tagged the head with a `%0` constant representing the version number, so `on-load` can easily test the version of data.
+We've tagged the head with a `%0` constant representing the version number, so `on-load` can easily test the state version.
 In `versioned-state` we've created a union and just added our `state-0` type.
 We've added an extra `card` arm as well, just so we can use `card` as a type, rather than the unweildy `card:agent:gall`.

 After that core, we have the usual `agent:dbug` call, and then we have this: